estefaniagPerez/go-json2bin/Readme.md

 This will generate an executable for the current OS.

 ### Build Project for Other OS
-For generating executables for other platforms you can use the GOOS parameter.
+If you want to generate executables for other platforms you can use the GOOS parameter.
 For example, if you want to build for Windows 64 bits from Linux you can run the following commad:

 ```Shell
 env GOOS=windows GOARCH=amd64 go build .